BIOP/abba-documentation/docs/source/tutorial/4_qupath_analysis.md

 If you split the regions between left and right hemi-brain, the display will be less cluttered.
 Moreover, you can press `N` to hide the name of the imported regions.

 You can also use the transparency slider to change the opacity of the regions.

-    Is there a way to get the text label to display on the actual region?

 If you put a low transparency, double-click on a region and have the hierarchy tab activated, you will see in yellow the region selected, and the region selected will be synchronized on the hierarchy tab: